elgopher/batch/README.md

 )

 // And use the processor inside http/grpc handler or technology-agnostic service.
-// ResourceKey can be taken from request parameter. err := processor.Run(resourceKey, func(r *YourResource) {
+// ctx is a standard context.Context and resourceKey can be taken from request parameter err := processor.Run(ctx, resourceKey, func(r *YourResource) {
     // Here you put the code which will executed sequentially inside batch
 })
 ```